lyzidiamond/learn-geojson/README.md

 - Settling on a desired schema for datasets.
 - A tutorial for using this data in custom maps.
 - Instructions for use without the Chrome extension (waiting on geojson.io fix)
+- "Help us out!" section for folks who want their geojson files to be edited/contributed to in a specific way.